Hearing into tragic death of Longford student in Belgian fire

 Longford student Dace Zarina who died in the 2014 fire in Leuven, Belgium.

-A hearing into the deaths of Longford student Dace Zarina and another female student, Sara Givadio from Galway, following an apartment fire in Belgium will begin this morning.
+A hearing into the deaths of Longford student Dace Zarina and another female student, Sara Givadio from Galway, following an apartment fire in Belgium began yesterday morning (Tuesday, June 6).

 Dace Zarina (22), a former student of Mean Scoil Mhuire in Longford, and Sara Gibaldo (19) died tragically when a blaze ripped through the student house they were living in in Leuven on January 31, 2014.